tsileo/s3layer/README.md

 I'm not aiming for a 100% compatibility, but basic ACL support (for public object) is on the roadmap.

- - Listing bucket (bucket are automatically created when an object is put)
+ - Listing bucket
- - Get object, Put object
+ - List/Get/Put/Delete object
+ - Basic canned ACL support (only support `private` and `public-read`)

 I use `s3cmd` to ensure the API works, please open an issue if something is not working as attended.

 Basically, the `s3cmd` `ls`, `get` and `put` works for now.

-## TODO
- - [ ] ACL support
- - [ ] Multipart upload support